wulffern/aic2023/lectures/l04_afe.md

 <!--pan_doc:

-While I'm sure you can invent new types of filters, and there probably are advanced ones, I would say it's three types.
+While I'm sure you can invent new types of filters, and there probably are advanced filters, I would say there is roughly three types.
-Passive filters, but they cannot have gain.
-Active-RC filters, which need OTAs, but are trivial to get linear.
-And $G_m-C$ filters, where we use the transconductance of a transistor and a capacitor to set the coefficients. $G_m-C$ are usually more power efficient than Active-RC, but they are also more difficult to make linear enough.
+Passive filters, that do not have gain.
+Active-RC filters, with OTAs, and usually trivial to make linear.
+And Gm-C filters, where we use the transconductance of a transistor and a capacitor to set the coefficients.
+Gm-C are usually more power efficient than Active-RC, but they are also more difficult to make linear.

-In many AFEs, or indeed Sigma-Delta modulator loop filters, it's common to find a first Active-RC stage, and then
-$G_m-C$ for later stages.
+In many AFEs, or indeed Sigma-Delta modulator loop filters, it's common to find a first Active-RC stage, and then Gm-C for later stages.

 -->